Code-the-Dream-School/school-pages/src/pages/rails/back-end-section-4.md

 ---
 layout: "../../layouts/genericMarkdownFile.astro"
-title: Back End Lesson 2.2; Methods, Classes, Blocks
+title: "Back End Lesson 2.2: Methods, Classes, Blocks"
-description: imported from WordPress, Back End Lesson 2.2: Methods, Classes, Blocks
+description: "imported from WordPress,Back End Lesson 2.2: Methods, Classes, Blocks"
 ---

-# # Back End Lesson 2.2: Methods, Classes, Blocks
+# Back End Lesson 2.2: Methods, Classes, Blocks

 Welcome to Lesson 4 of the Ruby on Rails Backend Class.
 In this unit, we will learn: